LarsBesselmann/WCA-EJA-GettingStarted/README.md

     a.
 The **Source Java** version is selected based on the build configuration but can be changed.

     b.
-The valid **Target Java** version depends on the selected source version.
+The list of **Target Java** versions depends on the selected source version.
 For Java 8 as source, the target options are currently Java 11, 17 and 21.
 For older Java versions, also Java 8 is available as target .

 3. Before you analyze the application, the application needs to be built.